bb-io/MicrosoftOutlook/README.md

 <!-- begin docs -->

-Microsoft 365 Email is a personal information manager software system that allows users to manage their emails, calendars, and contacts in one integrated platform.
+Microsoft 365 Email is a personal information manager software system that allows users to manage their emails.

 ## Before setting up